 Four industry sectors have driven the expansion: professional and business services; educational and health services; leisure and hospitality; and construction (even though employment still has not returned to July 2007 levels in construction).
 Within these sectors are a range of high, middle, and low-paying industries.
 However, the drivers of California's economy have been in the high technology and information services subsectors (including social media), international trade, and in the recovering housing market.
-Table 1, on the next page, details the California industry subsectors that experienced the largest job gains and grew at the fastest rate over the three years ending in July 2015.
+Table 1, on the next page, details the California industry subsectors that experienced the largest job gains and grew at the fastest rate over the three years ending in July 2015.6

 - Several information technology industries are among California's fastest growing industries, including: other information services; data processing, hosting, and related services; computer systems design and related services; management, scientific, and technical consulting services; electronic computer manufacturing; and specialized design services.
 These tend to be high paying industries that demand highly skilled workers. - California's fastest growing industries also include several industries associated with California's rebounding housing and construction sector, including but not limited to: building material and garden equipment and supply dealers; building finishing contractors; residential and nonresidential building construction; building foundation and exterior contractors; lumber and other construction materials merchant wholesalers; and offices of real estate agents and brokers.
-These industries tend to employ middle-skilled workers and pay middle-level wages.
+These industries tend to employ middle-skilled workers and pay middle-level wages. - Several of California's fastest growing industries are in the educational and health services sector, including but not limited to: individual family services; offices of other health practitioners; (private) elementary and secondary schools, and community care facilities for the elderly.
+These industries employ a mix of middle- and low-skill workers and pay middle-to-low wages. - Several industries that tend to employ low-skill workers and pay low wages are also among the fastest growing, including: amusement parks and arcades; employment services; limited-service eating places; special food services; investigation and security services; and drinking places.